binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

     script-src 'self' 'unsafe-eval' 'unsafe-inline' secure.reputable.kiwi.bank.co.nz seal.entrust.net www.googletagmanager.com www.googleadservices.com www.google-analytics.com;
     style-src 'self' 'unsafe-inline' secure.reputable.kiwi.bank.co.nz seal.entrust.net;

-Of course, this is only as good as a trusted client connection.
-If the connection is not over TLS, then there is no real safety from headers being changed.
-If the connection is over TLS, but the connection is intercepted before the TLS hand-shake, the same lack of trust applies.
+Of course, this is also only as good as a trusted client connection.
+If their connection is not over TLS, then there is no real safety from headers being changed.
+If the connection is over TLS, and the connection is intercepted before the TLS hand-shake, then the same lack of trust applies.
 See the section on [TLS Downgrade](#network-countermeasures-tls-downgrade) for more information.
 This is not to be confused with Cross Origin Resource Sharing (CORS).
 CORS instructs the browser to override the "same origin policy" thus allowing AJAX requests to be made to header-specified alternative domains.
-For example, a web site allows restricted resources on its web page to be requested from another domain outside the domain from which the resource originated.
+For example, a web site allows restricted resources on its web page to be requested from another domain outside the domain from where the resource originated.
 This specifically allows other domains access to its resources.

 You can also evaluate the strength of a CSP policy by using the [google CSP evaluator](https://csp-evaluator.withgoogle.com/).

 #### Sub-resource Integrity (SRI) {#network-countermeasures-wrongfully-trusting-the-loading-of-untrusted-web-resources-sri}
 ![](images/ThreatTags/PreventionEASY.png)

-SRI provides the browser with the ability to verify that fetched resources (the actual content) have not been tampered with, specifically where expected resources may have been swapped or modified for a malicious resource, no matter where it comes from.
+SRI provides the browser with the ability to verify fetched resources (the actual content) that have not been tampered with, specifically where expected resources may have been swapped or modified for a malicious resource, no matter where it comes from.

 How it operates:
 Requested resources also have an `integrity` attribute with the cryptographic hash of the expected resource.
 The browser checks the actual hash against the expected hash.
-If they do not match the requested resource will be blocked.
+If they do not match, the requested resource will be blocked.

 {linenos=off}
     <script src="https://example.com/example-framework.js"